-- Regulatory breaches which could result in fines and penalties; and - Significant reputational damage which could adversely affect customer and investor confidence in doha bank
+- regulatory breaches which could result in fines and penalties; and - significant reputational damage which could adversely affect customer and investor confidence in Doha Bank

-However, to mitigate the above risks doha bank has taken various measures to secure our bank's it infrastructure.
-The key steps taken by the bank in this direction are as below:
+However, to mitigate the above risks Doha Bank has taken various measures to secure our Bank's IT infrastructure.
+The key steps taken by the Bank in this direction are as below:

-The bank has laid out a roadmap to enhance control framework and technology infrastructure to strengthen our ability to prevent, detect and respond to the ever increasing and sophisticated threat of cyberattacks;
+The Bank has laid out a roadmap to enhance control framework and technology infrastructure to strengthen our ability to prevent, detect and respond to the ever increasing and sophisticated threat of cyber-attacks;

-- Protection of sensitive information is being the utmost priority for the bank and it has high level management committee for review and monitoring the information security posture of the bank; - As mandated by Qatar Center Bank (QCB), Doha Bank have participated in cyber security maturity assessment by third party and met majority of the requirements and also developed cyber security strategy road map for next three years. - The bank has realigned the information security governance architecture across the board for effective cyber and information risk management and initiated various security improvement programs within it infrastructure and process.
+- Protection of Sensitive information is being the utmost priority for the Bank and it has High Level Management committee for review and monitoring the Information Security posture of the Bank; - As mandated by Qatar Central Bank (QCB), Doha Bank has actively participated in Cyber Security Maturity Assessment by Third party and complied most of the requirements in the initial year of assessment (2016).
+During this year our Bank has improved compliance with the most of the remaining requirements.
+Considering the changing cyber threat landscape and multi-tiered/ multivector attack patterns, Doha Bank has developed cyber security strategy for coming two years to ensure secure Banking channel for the customers. - The Bank has realigned the information Security Governance architecture across the Board for effective cyber and information risk management and initiated various security improvement programs within IT infrastructure and process.

-The prime responsibility for the management of operational risk and the compliance with control requirements rests with the business and functional units where the risk arises.
+The prime responsibility for management of operational risk and the compliance with control requirements rests with the business and functional units where the risk arises.
 The Bank has a well-defined operational risk framework and an independent operational risk function.
 It is responsible for establishing and maintaining the Operational Risk Management Framework and monitoring the level of operational losses and the effectiveness of the control environment.
-The Head of Operational Risk is a member of the Risk Management Committee and reports to the Head of Risk Management.
+The Head of Operational Risk is a member of the Risk Management Committee and reports to the Chief Risk Officer.
 The Risk Management Committee oversees the implementation of an effective risk management framework that encompasses appropriate systems, practices, policies and procedures to ensure the effectiveness of risk identification, measurement, assessment, reporting and monitoring within the group.

 The Bank has detailed policies and procedures and Operational Risk Management tools that are regularly updated to ensure a robust internal control mechanism for the Bank.
 The Bank is closely reviewing the various recommendations issued by the Basel Committee on 'Sound Practices for the Management and Supervision of Operational Risk' for implementation.
 The Bank continues to invest in risk management and mitigation strategies, such as a robust control infrastructure, business continuity management or through risk transfer mechanisms such as insurance and outsourcing.
 There have been significant efforts to streamline operational risk management processes, procedures and tools to provide more forward-looking risk insights and strengthen the control culture in the organization.
+During the year 2017, ORM System was implemented to support operational risk identification and assessment, control evaluation, loss management, issue remediation, KRI monitoring, and risk reporting activities.
+The system enabled the Bank to replace the manual and siloes ORM processes with a highly automated, efficient, and collaborative approach.
+The ORM system assists in gathering and transforming operational risk data into critical risk intelligence to strengthen decision-making.